Nordstrom/xrpc/CONTRIBUTING.md

 xrpc uses [travis-ci](https://travis-ci.org/Nordstrom/xrpc) and [gradle-release](https://github.com/researchgate/gradle-release) for publishing jars to Bintray.

-In order to make a release, you **must** have write permissions on the xrpc repository in GitHub.
+In order to make a release, you **must** have write permissions to the master branch of the xrpc repository in Github.
 The release process will automatically push commits & the release tag to the repository.

 To publish: